Achronite/mqtt-energenie-ener314rt/README.md

 For performance reasons, the discovery information is updated one minute after the program starts, and then every 30 minutes thereafter.

 ### MQTT Manual setup
-For other devices (particularly the 'Control Only' devices) you will **need to add them manually** by editting your Home Assistant `configuration.yaml` file for lights, switches and reported values as applicable.
+For other devices (particularly the 'Control Only' devices) you will **need to add them manually** by editting your Home Assistant `configuration.yaml` file for lights, dimmers, switches and reported values as applicable.
 For example:
 ```
 mqtt:
   light: